We work with reputable, local tour operators to offer you a wide variety of excursions to choose from, in every port you’ll visit.

 OVERVIEW

 Follow a nature trail through Sitka National Historical Park that showcases totem poles just like the ones that were exhibited at the 1904 World’s Fair.
 Created in 1910 to commemorate the Battle of 1804 between the Tlingits and the Russians, the forested park is Alaska’s oldest and is rich in history.
 During this self-guided walk, you will learn about the many ecosystems in the surrounding rainforest and the unusual tale of how Alaska’s first governor gathered the original totem poles to promote the state.
 The indigenous Tlingit people carved and painted the totems, which feature stylized human, animal and supernatural forms that are highly symbolic.
 Some of the totems honor important people or events, such as the Bicentennial Pole of 1976, which was carved under the direction of the park’s first Native American superintendent.
-When crossing the bridge over Indian Creek, you will hear about the salmon that spawn there each summer.
+When crossing the bridge over Indian Creek, you can see the salmon spawning during the months of mid-July into September.
+At the conclusion of the walk you’ll have the option to either enjoy the short walk along the waterfront back into downtown on your own or board again the motorcoach to be dropped off at Centennial Hall.
+From here, you can make your way back to the ship on your own via the free shuttle, which also departs from Centennial Hall.

 HIGHLIGHTS